-Finding the best hard money isn’t that hard.
-So you may have asked yourself, what is a hard money loans?
+Finding the best hard money loans isn’t that hard.
+So you may have asked yourself, what is a hard money loan?

 Some homeowners are familiar with hard money consumer bridge loans, aka “bridge money” in the context of purchasing a home while waiting for their departing residence to sell.

 But in essence, most if not all hard money loans can be viewed as a “bridge” from one financial situation to another.
 Hard money loans are a great solution for temporary funding needs.

 These days hard money loans have become not only increasingly more commonplace, but a powerful tool for real estate investors.

 It is essential to know when hard money is right for your scenario, because in the right circumstances it is an indispensable tool for every real estate investor, providing a quick and versatile way to acquire real property.

 Hard money lenders are typically private investors or investor groups, pools of funds, life insurance companies, and even pension and retirement funds.

 Traditional bank lending does not allow for flexibility and expediency, hard money loans are an alternative to the traditional lender solutions with much more flexibility and can fund much faster.
 That said, hard money lenders and hard money loans are not required to conform to the same guidelines as traditional financing, such as the standardized Fannie Mae and Freddie Mac underwriting guidelines for loans to be repackaged and sold on Wall Street.